step-/find-n-run/usr/share/doc/findnrun/examples/filmstrip/README.md

-## Filmstrip - Incremental Image Search Plugin
+## Filmstrip

+Progressive image search

+_Version 1.0.0_

+Filmstrip is a source plugin for Findnrun.
-As you incrementally refine the search term in findnrun's search window, an image viewer displays thumbnails of the images that match your search results.
+As you incrementally refine the search term in Findnrun's search window, an image viewer displays thumbnails of the images that match your search results.
 Matches are checked against image filename and caption.[1]